CMU-Senate/bylaws/bylaws.md

         #.
 Designate a member of the Student Senate Executive Committee to Chair a regular Student Senate meeting when unable to fill the role and when no Vice Chair has been appointed;
         #.
 Assign Student Senators and Members-at-Large to Student Senate standing committees, pending the approval of a majority of the Executive Committee of Student Senate;
         #.
 Report to Student Senate the failure of a Student Senate standing committee to act upon matters assigned to it;
         #.
-Schedule, set the agenda for, and preside over regular meetings of the Member-at-Large Caucus;
-        #.
 Preside over the Student Senator impeachment process;
         #.
 Notify any Student Senator or Member-at-Large when s/he is within one (1) absence of being removed from office;
         #.
 Notify any Student Senator or Member-at-Large when s/he is removed from their seat;